 NOTE TO COMPLAINANTS: The complainant will receive a letter from Professional Foresters Registration acknowledging receipt of the complaint approximately 3 weeks after submittal.
 The complaint will then go through an initial review by the Executive Officer.
 You may be contacted by the Board to provide clarification or additional information.
-If a complaint you file results in prosecution, you must be willing to testify in the case.
+If a complaint you file results in prosecution, you must be willing it is possible you may be compelled to testify in the case.
 You will be notified by the Board if this is necessary.
-You will also be notified of the final action taken on the case.
+You will also be notified of the final action taken on the case of the conclusion of the matter and whether disciplinary action resulted, as appropriate.